-This mode can only be launched when the Autodesk Inventor program is running, and when no document is open.
-In this case, you have to select a desired assembly in the Assembly Copier and perform a renaming process.
+This mode can only be launched when Autodesk Inventor is running, and when no document is open.
+In this case, you have to select the desired assembly in the Assembly Copier and perform the renaming process.
 Click here for more information on how the Assembly Copier works in the renaming mode.
 On the other hand, the Assembly Copier command activated in this mode can be also used in the copying mode.

 The Assembly Copier can be launched both from the Autodesk Inventor environment and as a separate Windows program.

-The Assembly Copier is launched in the Autodesk Inventor environment from the Quick Access Toolbar.
+In the Autodesk Inventor environment, the Assembly Copier is launched from the Quick Access Toolbar.

 Then the Assembly Copier opens an assembly file that is a currently active Autodesk Inventor document.

-The program launched this way does not have any content in it and it is necessary to specify a disc location as what Autodesk Inventor file needs to be opened to perform copying.
+The program launched this way does not contain any content and it is necessary to specify which Autodesk Inventor file needs to be opened to perform copying.